dappnode/DAppNodeDocs/docs/user/guides/access/vpn.md

     height="350"/>
 </p>

-:tada: Now you're ready to connect to your DAppNode! :tada:
+:tada: Now you're ready to connect to your Dappnode! :tada:

 Disconnect from your DAppNodes WiFi hotspot if connected and connect to your usual WiFi network or wired connection.

-Click on the WireGuard icon in the menu bar once more and select the profile you just created, in this example `DAppNode`:
+Click on the WireGuard icon in the menu bar once more and select the profile you just created, in this example `Dappnode`:

 <p align="center">
     <img src="../../../../img/wireguard_macos_connect.png"